ejanicas-stripe/account-creator/README.md

 # Express Connect Account Creator

-The aim of this script is to quickly generate Connect Express test accounts for BWI.
+The aim of this script is to quickly generate Connect Express test accounts.

 ## Description